 .

-Question:do we really want to reevaluate all watch expressions on every file save?
+Question: do we really want to reevaluate all watch expressions on every file save?
 What if they're expensive?
 Luckily, Unison keeps a cache of results for expressions it evaluates, keyed by the hash of the expression, and you can clear this cache at any time without ill effects.
 If a result for a hash is in the cache, Unison returns that instead of evaluating the expression again.
-So you can think of and use your.u
+So you can think of and use your .u

 scratch files a bit like spreadsheets, which only recompute the minimal amount when dependencies change.

-Let's try out a few more examples:
+Let's try out a few more watch expressions:

 -- A comment, ignored by Unison